FlowFuse/website/src/blog/2024/08/flowfuse-2-8-release.md

 This also extends to the management of FlowFuse Admin users, which was previously only supported for SAML SSO.

-This feature is available for those running self-hosted FlowFuse.
+The Admin management feature is available for those running self-hosted FlowFuse.

 ## Notifications Improvements